-Our mission is to improve the lives of people suffering from gastrointestinal diseases.
-Our strategy is initially focused on developing and commercializing vonoprazan as a first-in-class PCAB in the United States for the treatment of acid-related GI diseases.
+Our mission is to improve the lives of people suffering from GI diseases.
+Our strategy is initially focused on commercializing and further developing vonoprazan as a first-in-class PCAB in the United States for the treatment of acid-related GI diseases.
 Key elements of this strategy include: